Thinking of travelling to St Petersburg by train? If so you've come to the right place.

 Nowadays getting to Russia's Northern Capital by train is easier and faster than a decade ago thanks to the new high speed trains like the popular Allegro or Sapsan.

-The most popular routes for visitors are Helsinki to St Petersburg, Moscow to St Petersburg and Tallinn to St Petersburg, including the other way around, while the main rail operators connecting St Petersburg or Moscow to Europe are the Allegro, Tolstoy, Go Rail and Sapsan.
+The most popular routes for visitors are Helsinki to St Petersburg, Moscow to St Petersburg and Tallinn to St Petersburg, including the other way around, while the main rail operators connecting Saint Petersburg or Moscow to Europe are the Allegro, Tolstoy, Go Rail and Sapsan.

 All those trains run daily, are safe and modern, but different in price and service.

-According to our own experience we always recommend to take the Finnish train Allegro, if you travel from Helsinki to St Petersburg and reverse; the Russian train Sapsan, if you travel from Moscow to St Petersburg and reverse; the Estonian train Go Rail, if you come from Tallinn.
+According to our own experience we always recommend to take the Finnish train Allegro, if you travel from Helsinki to St Petersburg and reverse; the Russian train Sapsan, if you travel from Moscow to Saint Petersburg and reverse; the Estonian train Go Rail, if you come from Tallinn.

 These three rail operators are known to be better equipped, more comfortable and faster than all other trains in circulation, plus they offer a great English service on board.